Houston's Must-Visit Museums

 Image: Museum of Fine Arts Entrance Hall, courtesy of Visit Houston

-Houston’s Museum District is one of America’s cultural highlights.
+There's lots of time to explore the vibrant Texan city of Houston on our tour to the International Quilt Festival and its Museum District is one of America’s cultural highlights.
 There are 19 different institutions to choose from, all of which are worth visiting, but here are our top three:

 Museum of Fine Arts

 Home to over 65,000 works dating from antiquity to the present day, this is a real gem.
 Look out for the collection of modern and contemporary arts, which focuses on the major decorative arts movements and the Textiles and Costume department.
 This collection includes iconic American designers popular with Houston’s fashionistas such as Bill Blass and Oscar de la Renta, as well as important examples of English and French haute-couture.
 Think Liberty, Vivienne Westwood, Givenchy, Yves Saint Laurent, and Madame Grès.

 Image: Museum of Fine Arts Gallery courtesy of Visit Houston